 When iPads and MacBooks started to work their way into classrooms, so did the Apple TV.
 Why?
-It was an easy way for teachers to project their device wirelessly to a projector using AirPlay.
+It was an easy way for teachers to project their devices wirelessly to a projector using AirPlay.
 The Apple TV could sit, unnoticed, on top of an LCD projector and remain idle until it was needed.
-The only problem, was the cost.
+The only problem was the cost.
 At $149 for an Apple TV HD, it was not an insignificant outlay, particularly if you were buying 50 or more for all the classrooms in your school.
 However, an Apple TV isn’t the only way to use AirPlay in your classroom.
 You can use a Roku instead.

 Using AirPlay With Roku Streaming Devices

 If you have the right model, and your Apple device is running the right software, a Roku streaming device can be used in place of an Apple TV.
 That’s because many of these devices now support Apple’s AirPlay 2 technology.
-You can plug a Roku into an LCD projector, or a TV, and use it to mirror the screen from an iPhone, iPad or Mac, just like you would with an Apple TV.
+You can plug a Roku into an LCD projector, or a TV, and use it to mirror the screen from an iPhone, iPad, or Mac, just like you would with an Apple TV.
 It’s quick and easy.
-In fact, the only thing you need to be concerned about is is how to get your Apple devices to talk to your Roku devices.
+In fact, the only thing you need to be concerned about is how to get your Apple devices to talk to your Roku devices.
 Here’s how that works.

 Does My Roku Work With AirPlay?

 Let’s deal with your Apple devices first.
 Roku uses AirPlay 2 in order to mirror your screen, so in order for that to work, you need an iPhone, iPad, or iPod touch capable of running iOS 12.3 or later.
 If you are using a Mac, it needs to have macOS Mojave 10.14.5 or later.

 Most new Roku devices support AirPlay, but not all do, so here is a list of the ones that Roku says are set up and good to go.
 They are listed by price, (cheapest first).